u66u/cielo/docs/Comptime passes.md

 **Branches with CT condition**: Emit only live branch body.
 Dead branch, condition, and branch construct all eliminated.

+**Matches with CT-known constructor scrutinee**: Select the matching arm (or default), erase the match node, and materialize binder values as `let` bindings before the selected arm body.
+This keeps binder semantics correct without carrying match control flow to runtime.

 **Handler blocks with discharged handler**: Handler construct erased.
 Effect operations targeting this handler are inlined with clause bodies.
 For tail-resumptive clauses, resume becomes a no-op — the continuation is the surrounding code.
 For non-TR clauses in a discharged handler, the entire operation was CT-evaluated; embed as constant.

 **Handler blocks with non-discharged handler**: Kept in residual for handler lowering.